jasmin-software/dotnet_agui_workshop/Workshop/README.md

 **Create a GitHub Personal Access Token (PAT).**

-We will use an AI model hosted on [GitHub Models](https://github.com/marketplace?type=models).
-We need a PAT so that your server can authenticate and make requests to the model API.
+We will use an AI model hosted on GitHub.
+Your AG-UI server needs a PAT to authenticate with GitHub and make requests to the model API.

 ### Goal
 By the end of this step, you will have: